vipul2802/o365hq.com/content/blog/SharePoint Sites and Portals.md

 +++
-title = "SharePoint Sites and Portals" description = "Office 365 Communication sites allow companies to share their news with everyone by supporting broadcasting a message, telling a story, or disseminating content to a corporate audience.
+title = "SharePoint Sites and Portals" description = "Microsoft 365 Communication sites allow companies to share their news with everyone by supporting broadcasting a message, telling a story, or disseminating content to a corporate audience.
 By means of SharePoint hub sites, companies can consolidate, prioritize, and share information across multiple sites." date = 2019-06-26

 [taxonomies]